nextstrain/nextclade/docs/user/input-files/04-reference-tree.md

       - `search[].criteria[].node.searchAlgo`: string, optional.
 Search algorithm to use
         - `full` (default): simple loop over all nodes until first match is found
         - `ancestor-earliest`: start with the current sample and traverse the graph against edge directions, looking for matching nodes, until it reaches root node.
 The result is the last encountered matching node.
-        - `ancestor-latest`: start with the current sample and traverse the graph against edge directions, looking for matching nodes.
+        - `ancestor-nearest`: start with the current sample and traverse the graph against edge directions, looking for matching nodes.
 The first match is the result.